romkatv/powerlevel10k/README.md

     3. [Available Prompt Segments](#available-prompt-segments)
 3. [Troubleshooting](https://github.com/bhilburn/powerlevel9k/wiki/Troubleshooting)

+Be sure to also [check out the Wiki](https://github.com/bhilburn/powerlevel9k/wiki)!

 ### Installation
 There are two installation steps to go from a lame terminal to a "Power Level 9000" terminal.
 Once you are done, you can optionally customize your prompt.